 Special edition CD of the experimental music album, lovingly constructed and assembled can also be ordered from the caro snatch bandcamp and will be sent to you by me.
 The first batch of these are now almost sold out so I am currently cooking up another endearing way of packaging the album’s journey.

-Mammoth appreciation to all who have assisted in this truly creative music project, so many angels have helped me make this happen.
+Mammoth appreciation to all who have assisted in this truly creative music project, so many angels and obtuse angles have helped make this happen.

 Special edition CD – keeping with the plum card foil plate print theme – with a beautiful image from Newcastle-based fine artist and fine friend Louise Bradley.
 Can be ordered through caro snatch bandcamp and will be despatched from my inner-city cottage industry.

 Handmade plum coloured card digipack (with an extra flap) and lush silver foil-print lettering…design courtesy of Doodlebug

 5 June 2010 – album in safe mastering hands of Blacklisted Mastering

 Sincere apologies if you were actually interested and would have liked me to have continued to recount the studio recording journey beyond the first track. i just got too engrossed in actually doing it. often forgot camera too…I will however be compiling a compendium of my “score of good eggs” – the wonderful spectrum of generous intuitive musicians that have graced me album with their magik.